QubesOS/qubes-doc/debugging/vm-interface.md

 -   `memory/meminfo` (**xenstore**) - used memory (updated by qubes-meminfo-writer), input information for qmemman;
     - Qubes 3.x format: 6 lines (EOL encoded as `\n`), each in format "FIELD: VALUE kB"; fields: `MemTotal`, `MemFree`, `Buffers`, `Cached`, `SwapTotal`, `SwapFree`; meaning the same as in `/proc/meminfo` in Linux.
     - Qubes 4.0+ format: used memory size in the VM, in kbytes
 -   `/qubes-block-devices` - list of block devices exposed by this VM, each device (subdirectory) should be named in a way that VM can attach the device based on it.
-Each should contain those entries:
+Each should contain these entries:
     -   `desc` - device description (ASCII text)
     -   `size` - device size in bytes
     -   `mode` - default connection mode; `r` for read-only, `w` for read-write